liyuan989/exercise/README.md

 # exercise

-Theis is my exercise for learning books, just for fun :)
+This is my exercise for learning books, just for fun :)